Victor0000001/Engg1340/README.md

 - Available for Purchase: Tools, Potions.
 - Available for Sale: Resources.
 - Advanced Tools: Unlock advanced tools on specific planets.

-These are the main rules of the game.
-Players must follow these rules to progress, complete quests, enhance their abilities, and unlock more content.